Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (i): Various Extensions of The Regular Helmholtz Decomposition: Preliminaries

-For a polyhedron $G$, let $G$ be divided into smaller tetrahedral elements of size $h$, and let ${\cal T}_h$ denote the resulting triangulation of the domain $G$.
+For a polyhedron $G$, let $G$ be divided into a union of small tetrahedral elements of size $h$, and let ${\cal T}_h$ denote the resulting triangulation of the domain $G$.
 For convenience, we assume that the triangulation ${\cal T}_h$ is quasi-uniform.
-If the assumptions is not satisfied, the estimates built in this paper may depend on the shape parameters of elements in ${\cal T}_h$.
+If the assumption is not satisfied, the estimates built in this paper may depend on the shape parameters of elements in ${\cal T}_h$.
 We use ${\cal E}_h$ and ${\cal N}_h$ to denote the set of edges of ${\cal T}_h$ and the set of nodes in ${\cal T}_h$ respectively.
 Then the Nedelec edge element space, of the lowest order, is a subspace of piecewise linear polynomials defined on ${\cal T}_h$:

 where $R(K)$ is a subset of all linear polynomials on the element $K$ of the form: